The Bankrate promise

-This summer, the cost of airline tickets is up a whopping 25 percent over the same period last year.
-However, that’s not stopping travelers from making summer plans to get away.
+Despite prices remaining high for air travel, it’s not stopping travelers from making summer plans to get away.
 Many people are simply adjusting their travel plans to better suit their budgets.
-In a recent Bankrate poll, 25 percent of people surveyed said they’d simply travel shorter distances to cut costs, and 16 percent said they’d be driving instead of flying.
+In a recent Bankrate poll, 23 percent of people surveyed said they’d simply travel shorter distances to cut costs, and 26 percent said they’d be driving instead of flying.

 This idea makes a lot of sense, considering how much cheaper a road trip is than a flight.
 But having a cost-effective road trip requires more than hopping in the car and seeing where the road takes you.
 You’ll want to plan, budget and maybe even carry a credit card that makes road travel more cost-effective and secure.